simi/maven-sigstore/README.md

   - https://datatracker.ietf.org/doc/html/rfc7468#section-1
 - How do we address cryptography vulnerabilities in the JDK?
   - [Psychic Signatures](https://neilmadden.blog/2022/04/19/psychic-signatures-in-java)
+- Do we need a piece of metadata to at least describe a revision of the layout?
+So that tooling that might process all the entries can know about different versions along the way and deal with them accordingly if issue are found retroactively.

 ## Process of generating signatures